sarisabban/SinfNet/README.md

 8. Do not delete the .csv file, rather save it in case you want to rename any label.

-#### For instance segmentation
+#### For semantic segmentation

+1. The *dataset* directory structure will be as follows:

+        ./dataset/Test
+        ./dataset/Test_Annotations
+        ./dataset/Train
+        ./dataset/Train_Annotations

-1. Follow the same steps as object detection except use polygons instead of squares to annotate the objects.
-The difference is to save the annotation as a JSON file [from top right Annotations > Export Annotations (as json)] and add this file to the directory of the images it annotates (train annotation in the Train directory and validation annotations to the Valid directory).
-If you want to onvert the .csv file to a .json file using the following command:
+2. Follow the same steps as object detection except use polygons instead of squares to annotate the objects.
+The difference is to save the annotation as a .csv file [from top right Annotations > Export Annotations (as csv)] and rename appropriatly.
+Then you will have to convert the .csv file to multiple .json files using the following command:

-`python SinfNet.py --translate_poly IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tp ./dataset/Train ./dataset/Annotations ./dataset/Translations csv json`
+`python SinfNet.py --translate_poly IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tp ./dataset/Train ./dataset/Nematode.csv ./dataset/Train_Annotations csv json`

 Where IMAGE_DIRECTORY is the path to the directory of images, ANNOTATION_INPUT the path to the directory with the files to be converted, ANNOTATION_OUTPUT the path to the directory where the converted files are to be saved, INPUT_FORMAT the input file format OUTPUTFORMAT the format to convert to. identify only the sigle file for the single .csv file or the directory with the .json files.